louisbranch/mars_rovers/README.md

 # What is it?
-Old problem-solve code where I was starting to play around with Ruby
+Old problem-solve code when I was starting to play more with Ruby

 ## Running the program
     ruby mars_rovers.rb